 Personal Income.
 Connecticut has a high level of personal income.
 Historically, the State's average per capita income has been among the highest in the nation.
 The high per capita income is due to the State's concentration of relatively high paying manufacturing jobs along with a higher portion of residents working in the non-manufacturing sector in such areas as finance, insurance, and real estate, as well as educational services.
 A concentration of major corporate headquarters located within the State also contributes to the high level of income.
-In calendar year 2017, per capita personal income in Connecticut equaled \$72,109, the highest of any state in the nation.
+In calendar year 2018, per capita personal income in Connecticut equaled \$76,504, the highest of any state in the nation.
 This high level of personal income is not concentrated in a single county, but is widely distributed throughout the State.
-County-level data from the United States Department of Commerce, Bureau of Economic Analysis for calendar year 2016 indicates that if they were states, four of the State's eight counties would each rank within the top ten of all states in the nation for state per capita personal income.
-The following table shows total and per capita personal income as a percentage of both New England and the United States.
+County-level data from the United States Department of Commerce, Bureau of Economic Analysis for calendar year 2018 indicates that if they were states, four of the State's eight counties would each rank within the top ten of all states in the nation for state per capita personal income.
+The following table shows total and per capita personal income for Connecticut residents during the period from 2009 to 2018 and compares Connecticut per capita personal income as a percentage of both New England and the United States.